house-of-abbey/GarminHomeAssistant/HTTP_Headers.md

 **None!**

-The authors of the Garmin Home Assistant application do not use, and hence do not know, the [Cloudflared](https://github.com/brenner-tobias/addon-cloudflared) add-on.
+The authors of the Garmin HomeAssistant application do not use, and hence do not know, the [Cloudflared](https://github.com/brenner-tobias/addon-cloudflared) add-on.
 While we have enabled the HTTP headers to support using this add-on, it does mean _you support yourself_.
 Please do not raise issues about this functionality unless you are supplying the answers for any required changes too!

 ## Credits